google/go-cloud/samples/tutorial/README.md

 `blob.Bucket` we avoid being tightly coupled to one cloud.

 With the setup done, we're ready to use the bucket connection.
-Note, as a design principle of GoCloud, `blob.Bucket` does not support creating a bucket and instead focuses solely on interacting with it.
+Note, as a design principle of Go X Cloud, `blob.Bucket` does not support creating a bucket and instead focuses solely on interacting with it.
 This separates the concerns of provisioning infrastructure and using infrastructure.